 - i.
 When visibility inside the federal breakwater is less than 0.5 mile, the respective vessel traffic center (VTC) will impose one-way traffic restrictions when and where appropriate. - ii.
 When commencing a vessel movement in reduced visibility, as defined in Section 3.b. above, shoreside radar assistance and carry-on enhanced navigational tools such as a Portable Pilot Unit (PPU) shall be readily available for use. - iii.
 When reduced visibility is encountered after commencing a transit, the operating pilot should take appropriate precautions to minimize the risk of collision.
 Precautions may include but are not limited to continuing the transit or anchoring, reducing speed, enlisting shore-based radar support and securing additional tug assistance. - c.
 High Winds: Vessel movements will proceed on a case by case basis.
 Depending on direction and force of wind, type and characteristics of the vessel, movements requiring more than 50 tons of force to hold the vessel against a wind on the beam shall be carefully considered.
-Below are examples of wind velocities acting on corresponding sail areas that would require 50 tons of counter force exerted by tugs and/or thrusters [formula: $(total\ area/1000)\ x\ (V^2/18) = wind\ effect\ in\ tons$ where "V' is the wind speed in meters/second]: - i.
-1,000 square meters -60 knots - ii.
+Below are examples of wind velocities acting on corresponding sail areas that would require 50 tons of counter force exerted by tugs and/or thrusters [formula: (total area/1000) $x (V^2/18) = wind effect in tons$ where "V' is the wind speed in meters/second]: - i.
+1,000 square meters 60 knots - ii.
 5,000 square meters 28 knots and - iii.
-10,000 square meters 18 knots v.
+10,000 square meters 18 knots iv.
+Wind Force Chart v.
 Example calculations for determining total sail area in square meters for various vessel types:

-Example 1: 9,500 T.E.U. containership at 14.5m draft LOA: 330m Height to top of containers\: 34m

-$330m \times 34m = 11,220 \text{ sq. meters}$ 9 m/s (18 knots) of beam-wind exerts 50 tons of force
+Example 1: 9,500 T.E.U. containership at 14.5m draft LOA: 330m Height to top of containers: 34m 330m x 34m = 11,220 sq. met 9 m/s (18 knots) of beam-win force

-\ The height to the top of the container stack can be estimated from "Height of Eye" or by estimating the container stack height and adding it to the freeboard.
+The height to the top of the container stack can be estimated from "Height of Eye" or by estimating the container stack height and adding it to the freeboard.

-Example 2: Panamax bulk carrier or tanker in ballast

-LOA: 250m Freeboard: 9m

-250 m x 9 m = 2,250 sq. meters

-20 m/s (40 knots) of beam-wind exerts 50 tons of force

-Example 3: RORO ship

-LOA: 200m Height of Eye: 30m

-$200m \times 30m = 6,000 \text{ sq. meters}$

-12 m/s (24 knots) of beam-wind exerts 50 tons of force

-Example 4: Large passenger vessel - QEII

-LOA: 344m Height of Eye: 41m

-$344m \times 41m = 14,100 \text{ sq. meters}$

-8 m/s (16 knots) of beam-wind exerts 50 tons of force
+Example 2: Panamax bulk carrier or tanker in b LOA: Freeboard: allast 250m 9m 250m x 9m = 2,250 sq. meters 20 m/s (40 knots) of beam-wind ex certs 50 tons of force Example 3: RORO ship LOA: Height of Eye: 200m 30m 200m x 30m = 6,000 sq. meters 12 m/s (24 knots) of beam-wind ex certs 50 tons of force Example 4: Large passenger vessel - QEII LOA: Height of Eye: 344m 41m 344m x 41m = 14,100 sq. meters 8 m/s (16 knots) of beam-wind exe erts 50 tons of force

-- 2. Non-Piloted Vessel Guidelines: It is recommended that all vessels develop, and follow, their own internal operating guidelines for inclement weather transits, including a provision for second opinion consultation. - E. Application of Equivalent Safety Levels: When a vessel master intends to commence a transit during inclement weather, at a minimum, the following equivalent safety levels should be adhered to: - 1.
-Vessels 1600 GT or greater while operating inside the federal breakwater: - a.
+2. Non-Piloted Vessel Guidelines: It is recommended that all vessels develop, and follow, their own internal operating guidelines for inclement weather transits, including a provision for second opinion consultation.

+E. Application of Equivalent Safety Levels: When a vessel master intends to commence a transit during inclement weather, at a minimum, the following equivalent safety levels should be adhered to:

+1. Vessels 1600 GT or greater while operating inside the federal breakwater:

+- a.
 Be under the control of a USCG licensed pilot with the appropriate endorsement for the vessel and area of operation, and - b.
 Have shore-based radar immediately available to assist the vessel. - 2.
 All vessel masters and pilots (if employed) should make a positive evaluation of the following: - a.
 The number of vessels transiting within the harbor and expected traffic concentrations,